 We improve life through employment and productivity, and recognize that personal development is a lifetime endeavor.

 - Transforming Lives We help people find work that helps them live better lives.

 - Repairing the World We provide opportunities to job seekers from all walks of life, helping them achieve self-sufficiency through employment.

 - Respecting the Individual We honor the tradition of charity towards others that supports their dignity and desire to improve their own lives.

 - Championing Collaboration We bring together the resources of the Jewish Federation, private, government and foundation philanthropy and business and community-based organizations to enable individuals to achieve success.

-JVS Chicago (JVS) is one of the very few social service agencies that can provide professional, personalized, and individualized career services to a highly diverse client population.
+JVS Career & Employment (JVS) is one of the very few social service agencies that can provide professional, personalized, and individualized career services to a highly diverse client population.
 Responding to our community, JVS creates new programs to train individuals with disabilities or those who lack the work skills necessary to succeed in today’s difficult job market.
 When you call JVS, you will connect with a person, not a computerized menu.
 You will receive personal service to guide you on a path forward toward reaching your employment goals.
 This has been our promise since 1884 and it is our promise today.

 Through the generous endowment of the late Louis Duman, JVS opened its Duman Microenterprise Center and Loan Fund to help entrepreneurs start, expand or strengthen a small business.
 Renamed the Illinois Small Business Development Center at The Duman Entrepreneurship Center, and then The Duman Entrepreneurship Center, its programs offer a wide range of services including education, mentoring, and access to capital.
 Small business ventures supported by the Duman Entrepreneurship Center continue to thrive, create new jobs, and impact economic development.